-Huang Shan Yun Wu (黃山雲霧) green tea is a clean and tangy green tea from the Yellow Mountain (Huang Shan) tea growing region of Anhui Province.
-The name translates as ‘Yellow Mountain’ (Huang Shan 黃山) ‘Cloud and Mist’ (Yun Wu 雲霧).
-It is seen by Chinese tea experts as a kind of predecessor to the famous Huang Shan Mao Feng green tea and is known for its dense flavour, bright look, fragrance and clear liquor.
-Huang Shan not only happens to be a popular tourist destination in China but is also an ideal location for tea growing.
-The cool and misty climate as well as mineral rich soil combine to produce flavoursome teas that have a high level of theanine and are rich in tannins and vitamins.
+Huang Shan Yun Wu (黄山云雾) green tea is a clean and tangy green tea from the Yellow Mountain (Huangshan) tea growing region of Anhui Province.
+The name translates as ‘Yellow Mountain’ (Huangshan 黃山) ‘Cloud and Mist’ (Yun Wu 云雾).
+It is seen by Chinese tea experts as a kind of predecessor to the famous Huang Shan Mao Feng green tea and is known for its dense flavour, bright look and fragrance as well as a clear liquor.
+This tea is from 15 April 2022 harvest.

 There is an interesting point to note on the origin and meaning of the ‘Cloud and Mist’ name of this tea.
-The name comes from description of the mountainous regions that have large amount of clouds and mist around and therefore high humidity – areas that are perfect for tea farming.
+The name comes from the description of the mountainous regions that have a large amount of clouds and mist around and therefore high humidity – areas that are perfect for tea farming.
+Huangshan not only happens to be a popular tourist destination in China but is also an ideal location for tea growing.
+The cool and misty climate as well as mineral rich soil combine to produce flavoursome teas that have a high level of theanine and are rich in tannins and vitamins.

-In China the name ‘Yun Wu’ (雲霧) is somewhat common and is often used in many regions throughout the country to describe a green tea that is produced locally but that does not fall under any of the ‘famous’ tea types or has any other modern branding attached to it.
+In China the name ‘Yun Wu’ (云雾 / 雲霧) is somewhat common and is often used in many regions throughout the country to describe a green tea that is produced locally but that does not fall under any of the ‘famous’ tea types or has any other modern branding attached to it.
 Generally, it is a good quality local green tea that has been hand plucked but then machine processed in order to keep the costs reasonable.
 These teas do vary in quality and taste depending on the growing region and processing but tend to be somewhere in the middle.
 So while Huang Shan Mao Feng is firmly in the famous tea category and only specific teas can be sold under that name, Huang Shan Yun Wu can refer to a wider variety of green teas from this region.

-A great aspect of well chosen Yun Wu teas is that they exhibit many of the qualities of their much more expensive famous counterparts from a particular growing region.
-But the less labour intensive processing as well as not having a famous name attached results in much more reasonable pricing and a great quality to cost ratio for our customers.
+A great aspect of well-chosen Yun Wu teas is that they exhibit many of the qualities of their much more expensive famous counterparts from a particular growing region.
+But the less labour intensive processing as well as not having a famous name attached, results in much more reasonable pricing and a great quality to cost ratio for our customers.